top of page

 I am working on two machines, one huge and one very small.
 The big one has to be activated, but I need the small machine, to make the big machine work.
 It's all extremely complicated because there are many different electrical plugs on both machines that sometimes fit and sometimes don't.
 But I know that it is possible to start the big machine.

 Interpretation: The small machine is the human being and his consciousness, the big one represents creation, which we are trying to penetrate.
 The interactions have to be created.
 Both are connected to each other through the 'plugs', i.e. through the four terms in the introductory picture, which we will now follow.
+It is about understanding the interactions between physical theories and our perception and interpretation of reality.

 Symbolism and quantum mechanics are marked by discrepancies, but they are structurally connected.
 As already mentioned in the previous section, the particles also have a wave character.
 A wave, however, cannot be a material particle, but nevertheless there is a puzzling two-unity.
 Both unite to form contradictory shapes.
 This also corresponds to the reality of consciousness.
 A simple example: the symbol tree as a word is not reality, the tree is separate from the symbol, but nevertheless both are connected in an identification, a mondualism, which skips a gap.